exercism/javascript/exercises/concept/errors/.meta/design.md

 ## Concepts

-- errors
+- `errors`

 ## Prerequisites

-- strings
-- classes-intro
+- `classes` to understand how to create errors
+- `conditionals` because they are needed for the exercise
+- `null-undefined` because they are needed for the exercise